 Estate Law Florida

 When an individual dies in Florida, the law instantly assumes that the title to all of that person’s property as well as the responsibility for his debts transfers to his “estate.”
 The “estate” literally is born at the exact same moment that the individual passes.
 Florida law creates this legal entity – the Estate of John Doe, Deceased – to insure that the individual’s property is protected and that there is a smooth transition of legal title, hopefully in accordance with the decedent’s wishes.
 It is important to note that probate only becomes necessary when a person dies with assets in his or her SOLE name and without a designated beneficiary.
-Some examples of assets that are not subject to probate are: life insurance policy with a spouse designated as beneficiary, bank account that pays on death to a child, real property owned jointly with right of survivorship.
+Some examples of assets that are not subject to probate are: life insurance policy with a spouse designated as beneficiary, bank account that pays on death to a child, real property owned jointly.

-Under either the terms of the Last Will and Testament, or under the language of the Intestacy Statutes, a personal representative is then appointed to oversee the estate, and acts in a fiduciary role.
+Under either the terms of the Last Will and Testament, or under the language of the intestacy statutes, a personal representative is then appointed to oversee the estate, and acts in a fiduciary role.
 Under the representative’s direction, the decedent’s property is accumulated and distributed, debts are paid, an accounting of what has occurred is finalized, and then the Estate is closed.
 The legal entity that Florida law created to assist in the transfer of property ceases to exist.

 What is a Fiduciary?